llgsjsm/afFIRM/README.md

 3.  **Running the server**:
     ```bash
-    python3 firmae_mcp.py
+    sudo ./mcphost --config config.json
     ```

 4.  **Interacting with the server**:
     - Use an MCP client to send tool calls.
-For example, to emulate a firmware:
+For example, to emulate a firmware (can also use natural language instead of JSON-prettify):
     ```json
     {
       "tool_code": "handle_call({\"name\": \"firmae.emulate\", \"arguments\": {\"brand\": \"TPLINK\", \"firmware_file\": \"/path/to/firmware.bin\"}})"